lingeriegoat/OBSSpotifyPlugin/README.md

 These source lists work the same way as the internal list did, where it is a ranked choice, top to botton, meaning that if `youtube` appears in the file before `spotify`, `youtube` will have priority when the plugin searches for a source, and if no youtube source is found, it will then check for `spotify`.

-They sources are case insensitive, everything is converted to lowercase before being checked.
+The sources are case insensitive, everything is converted to lowercase before being checked.

 Browser sources will ONLY be checked if you have the "Enable browser media sources?" option enabled in the plugin.
 They are checked after traditional music sources. `308046B0AF4A39CB` in the browser sources is firefox, see [http://bugzilla.mozilla.org/show_bug.cgi?id=2065866](https://bugzilla.mozilla.org/show_bug.cgi?id=2065866)